 A simple, vibrant yogurt lemon sauce recipe that comes together in minutes with just a few flavourful ingredients.
 It is a healthy and delicious sauce for fish or poached eggs (hello, quick and easy hollandaise substitute), or use it as a lemon yogurt dressing for salads and grain bowls.

 Fall in LOVE with this Creamy Lemon Yogurt Sauce + Dressing

 I have been making this tangy, creamy lemon yogurt sauce on repeat for years.

 I make a double batch and store it in the fridge in a jar to drizzle over quick and healthy meals for days.

-How to use Yogurt Lemon Dressing:
+How to use Lemon Yogurt Sauce

 - As a dip for yam fries

 - As a sauce for salmon or other fish.
 You can even brush on Crispy Panko-Crusted Baked Cod before baking (instead of the mayo sauce listed).
 Drizzle more on after baking.